-You have provided the following in vitro and in vivo information on analogue substances in support of your adaptation for this endpoint.
-We understand that you rely on Annex XI, Section 1.2. (weight-of-evidence) and Annex XI, Section 1.5. (read-across) of REACH to benefit from the adaptation under Annex VIII, section 8.4.3, column 2.
+You have provided the following in vivo information on analogue substances in support of your adaptation for this endpoint.
+We understand that you rely on Annex XI, Section 1.2. (weight of evidence) and Annex XI, Section 1.5. (read-across) of REACH to benefit from the adaptation under Annex VIII, section 8.4.3, column 2.

-1. an in vitro study performed according to OECD TG 476, no GLP with the analogue substance diantimony trioxide (ATO), 1998 (publication) in mouse L5178Y lymphoma cells with a negative result.

-2. an in vivo UDS study performed according to OECD TG 486, GLP not specified, 1998 (publication) with the analogue substance ATO in rat, single dose, post-exposure: at 2 or 16 hours after administration hepatocytes were isolated with an negative result.
+- (i) a weight-of-evidence study performed according to OECD TG 476, no GLP with the analogue substance diantimony trioxide (ATO), 1998 (publication) in mouse L5178Y lymphoma cells with a negative result. - (ii) an in vivo UDS study performed according to OECD TG 486, GLP not specified, 1998 (publication) with the analogue substance ATO in rat, single dose, post-exposure: at 2 or 16 hours after administration hepatocytes were isolated with an negative result.